Yep, it’s a peri/menopausal ‘thing’.

 What Causes Peri/Menopausal Rage & Anger?

 If you’re a regular reader here you’ll probably have guessed I’m about to say it’s to do with your fluctuating hormone levels – namely estrogen, progesterone, testosterone and cortisol.

-When they’re doing their meno dance and bringing on hot flushes, sleep issues and all of those other pesky symptoms they also affect your brain chemistry and make you feel more angry and irritable than you usually would.
+When they’re doing their meno dance and bringing on body temperature surges, sleep issues and all of those other pesky signs they also affect your brain chemistry and make you feel more angry and irritable than you usually would.